 A content hub is an internal linking strategy that involves linking several pages of related content (sometimes referred to as “spoke” pages) back to a central hub page.

 Content hubs work by driving link authority and topical relevance from the spoke pages into the hub page.
 By concentrating internal linking onto one page, you improve that page’s ability to rank in search.
+There are several types of content hubs you can choose from – check out our blog post on 6 content hub examples and how to choose the right one for your needs.

 Why are Content Hubs Effective?